btfs2/studious-spork/log.md

 Finish compiling the document with multiple feedback cycles and refining our conclusions based on the data obtained from the questionaire.

 ### The third session
 Tied up Tick 1 and got it ticked.
-Discussed our different ideas for prototypes and agreed to work on our own designs, based on what we agreed on.
+Discussed our different ideas for prototypes and agreed to work on our separate own designs, based on what we agreed on.

 ### Between sessions
 Each of us created a design based on what we undestood of our requirements.